 It doesn’t always take developing an entirely new product line to capitalise on a pivot in consumer behaviour.
 Sometimes it’s just a well-timed and thought through campaign; knowing so many people were missing holidays, Expedia inspired consumers with a clever stop-motion inspired ad centred around planning future trips.
 Many fashion brands already had loungewear lines, and there are endless examples of them pivoting to ‘work from home fashion’ messaging as consumer appetite switched from sparkly tops to cosy pyjamas.

 Whether it’s gifting or DIY, loungewear or home improvements – many of these trends are likely here to stay, at least for a while.
 Which investments can your eCommerce business make now, in campaigns for upcoming product lines or collections, that will highlight their ability to add value to our new home-based, hyper-digital lifestyle?

 That support and advice your amazing team would usually offer in-store?
 Don’t let it go to waste – your customers still want it, even when they’re shopping online.

-It takes a little work to adapt the in-person shopping experience to the online space, but the investment is worth it.
+It takes a little work to adapt the in-person shopping experience to the online space, but the investments are worth it for savvy eCommerce businesses.
 Getting the customers the information they need – and cutting down enquiry response time – will have an exponential impact on your conversion rates, and in turn your bottom line.